SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 ![](assets/chapter-8-2-images/03.Flowers-02.png)

-Our next sub-task is to **read** properly **the input** data from the console.e will do that in the familiar way, but this time we will **combine two** separate functions – one for **reading** a line from the console and another one for its **conversion** into a numeric data type:
+Our next sub-task is to **read** correctly **the input** data from the console.
+We will do it in the familiar way, but this time we will **combine two** separate functions – one for **reading** a line from the console and another one for its **conversion** into a numeric data type:

 ![](assets/chapter-8-2-images/03.Flowers-03.png)

 Let's think of the most appropriate way to **structure** our programming logic.
-By the requirements it becomes clear that the path of the program is divided mainly into two parts: **spring / summer** and **autumn / winter**.
-We can do the separation by conditional statement, by storing variables in advance for the **prices** of the individual flowers, as well as for the **end result**.
+It is clear from the condition that the path of the program is divided mainly into two parts: **spring / summer** and **autumn / winter**.
+We can do the separation by conditional construction, by storing variables in advance for the **prices** of the individual flowers and the **final result**.

 ![](assets/chapter-8-2-images/03.Flowers-04.png)

-What remains is to perform **a few checks** regarding **the discounts** of the different types of flowers, depending on the season, and to modify the end result.
+What remains is to perform **a few checks** regarding **the discounts** of the different types of flowers, depending on the season, and to modify the final result.

-### Testing in the Judge System
+### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/662#2](https://judge.softuni.bg/Contests/Practice/Index/662#2).

-# Problem: Grades
+# Task: Grades

 Write a program that **calculates statistics for grades** in an exam.
 At the beginning, the program reads the **number of students** who attended the exam and for **each student – their grade**.
 At the end, the program must **print the percentage of students** that have grades between 2.00 and 2.99, between 3.00 and 3.99, between 4.00 and 4.99, 5.00 or more, as well as the **average grade** of the exam.